Indigo House (Rent Better)

 Why we are funding this project

-Two recent changes represent significant transformation to Scottish private rented sector legislation:
+Two reforms enacted in recent years represent significant change in the Scottish private rented sector:

-• First-tier Tribunal for Scotland (housing and property chamber): In the last two years, the tribunal’s remit has increased to deal with more disputes in the sector, such as tenancy terms, evictions and lettings agents.
+- First-tier Tribunal for Scotland (housing and property chamber): The tribunal’s remit has increased to deal with more disputes in the sector, such as tenancy terms, evictions and lettings agents.